Healthy Homes Assessment Raupunga

 Raupunga Healthy Homes Compliance Timeframes

-• Underfloor and ceiling insulation is compulsory throughout Raupunga and New Zealand rental homes where it is reasonably practicable to put in.
+• Underfloor and ceiling insulation is a requirement in all Raupunga and New Zealand rental homes where it’s reasonably practicable to install.

-• Landlords and property managers must keep records that demonstrate conformance with the Healthy Homes Standards that apply or will be in force during the tenancy of your rental home.
+• Property managers and landlords are required to keep records that demonstrate compliance with any Healthy Homes Standards that apply or will be in force during the tenure of their rental properties.

-• Private landlords and property managers have to ensure their rental properties conform to the Healthy Homes Standard within 90 days of a new, renewed , or altered tenant.
+• Property managers and private landlords are required to ensure that their rental properties are in compliance according to Healthy Homes Standards within 90 days of any renewal, new or a change in tenant.

-• All boarding homes (except Kainga Ora and registered Community Housing Provider Boarding home tenancies) must meet the Healthy Homes Standards regardless of when the tenancy began.
+• All boarding houses (except Kainga Ora and registered Community Housing Provider Boarding household tenancies) must adhere to the Healthy Homes Standards regardless of when the tenancy began.

 Unreasonable Gaps & Holes